zhivkopetrov/robotics_v1/README.md

 ## Third party libs, which are not shipped with this repository
 This step decribes the manual installation of third party libs.
 For automated/assisted install refer to the 'Project automated installation' section.
-- ROS2 Humble Hawksbill
+- ROS2 Jazzy Jalisco
-  - For installation, please refer to the official [ROS2 Humble Hawksbill installation documentation](https://docs.ros.org/en/humble/Installation.html)
+  - For installation, please refer to the official [ROS2 Jazzy Jalisco installation documentation](https://docs.ros.org/en/jazzy/Installation.html)

 - Boost
   - Linux